 How to apply:

 All applicants must be district residents and need to fill out the SPRD scholarship application.
-One of the following documents is required for proof of eligibility:
+In addition to proof of residency (driver’s license, utility bill, etc.), one of the following documents is required for proof of eligibility:

 - An Oregon Trail Card